Configuration

 This option allows you to modify an action's output via the OUTPUT key.
 This is useful for verbose actions like HTTP Request Actions, which produce a lot of metadata that you might not need, bloating events and making them harder to parse.
 With Customize output you can filter out any unnecessary information and just surface the values you need.

 N.B.
-The OUTPUT key is a special case just for the Customize output option.
+The OUTPUT key is a special case just for the Customize output option (and the below log error if option).
 As a result, in previews it will always be null.
 You will need to run the action to see the actual output.
 You cannot reference the contents of the Customize output object via the OUTPUT key, as OUTPUT only refers to the original output of the action, before Customize output is applied.

 💡Note